devcjohn/cj.cafe/public/blog/migrating-to-aws-ecs.md

 ## IAM

-AWS IAM (Identity and Access Management) is used to create roles and policies to specify permissions and access to both users and services.
+AWS IAM (Identity and Access Management) is used to create roles and policies.
+These specify permissions for AWS services and users.
-This file creates permissions and roles allowing the ECS service to run to write to Cloudwatch logs.
+The file below creates permissions and roles that allow the ECS service to run and to write to Cloudwatch logs.
 The ssm_session_manager policy allows us to remote into the container.

 ```hcl:iam.tf